sveltejs/svelte/site/content/blog/2018-12-27-virtual-dom-is-pure-overhead.md

 }
 ```

-(This is, of course, almost exactly the update code that Svelte generates!)
+(This is almost exactly the update code that Svelte generates.
+Unlike traditional UI frameworks, Svelte is a compiler that knows at *build time* how things could change in your app, rather than waiting to do the work at *run time*.)

 ## It's not just the diffing though